Tips for Finding Lost Indoor-Only Cats

 If they see your cat, ask them to not approach your cat since this might frighten your cat away.
 It’s best to just put food outside (canned cat food or tuna), open up the door to their home (securing their own pets if they have any), and notify you right away.

-4) Post Notices Online and in Your Neighborhood
+4) Post Signs in Your Neighborhood and Online

-Also, put signs up in your neighborhood with large print saying “LOST CAT.”
-Include a photo, date lost, and phone number where you can be reached 24/7.
+Post signs in your neighborhood at least a two block radius from your home.
+Use large print saying “LOST CAT.”
+Include a photo, date missing, and phone number where you can be reached 24/7.

 Additional Steps to Take